 It’s a problem that is getting a lot of attention.
 The world’s population is getting older.
 If you are under 70 years of age today, AI will likely be involved in how you are cared for.
 Take a look at some of these AI Quotes to see how AI can make an impact when it comes to the world of work.
 Technology seems to play a large part in many industries, so it is not a surprise a topic like AI is gaining so much attention.
+Of course, there is already technology such as cell phone for seniors that allows our elderly community to have access to the wide world around them, it is logical that AI would the be next step in our technological evolution.

 If a child is born into your family today, those who make such predictions say she or he can expect to live 100 years, or longer.